diegoami/DA_ML_Capstone/solutions.md

   | 6   | Training   |  0.87   |0.70   | 0.77   |        770|
   | 7   | Town       |  1.00   |0.09   | 0.16   |        89 |

-It turned out that the Siege class is not that big a problem (as a matter of fact, images belonging to this category are pretty distinctive).
-However, the classes Trap, Town and Training tended all to be misclassified.
-After checking the confidence matrix, I decided that it would make sense to remove these three categories, so that Training is classified as Other (Training is not interesting anyway) whil Trap and Town are classified as Battle.
+It turned out that the *Siege* class is not that big a problem (as a matter of fact, images belonging to this category are pretty distinctive).
+However, the classes *Trap*, *Town* and *Training* tended to be misclassified often.
+After checking the confidence matrix, I decided that it would make sense to remove these three categories, so that the category *Training* is classified as Other (Training is not interesting anyway) while Trap and Town are classified as Battle.

 ### SECOND ITERATION

 First, I make sure to create a second dataset, where I map Trap and Town to Battle, and Training to Other.
 So that I end up with 5 categories:

-* Battle      : 5943
+* Battle      : 5943 (13.0%)
-* Hideout     : 1153
+* Hideout     : 1153 (2.5%)
-* Other       : 31650
+* Other       : 31650  (69.2%)
-* Siege       : 194
+* Siege       : 194 (0.4%)
-* Tournament  : 6770
+* Tournament  : 6770 (14.8%)

+TOTAL : 45710

-I chose a smaller format for the images I save, as they are already too big for any model I can realistically train.
-The dataset becomes therefore much smaller:
+I chose a smaller format for the images I save, as 640x480 is  too big for any model I can realistically train.
+The dataset becomes therefore much smaller: 1.0 Gb and can be found at _https://da-youtube-ml.s3.eu-central-1.amazonaws.com/wendy-cnn/frames/wendy_cnn_frames_data_2.zip_

-I also add a preprocessing step to correct some of the wrongly classified images that are in the dataset.
+I also added a preprocessing step to correct some of the wrongly classified images that are in the dataset, and that I discovered using a simple self-made tool.

-Now, creating a basic VGG net (type B) on the full images, having image_height x image_width = 160 x 90, with 5 epochs, and just 5 categories, and then running the model on the full dataset, gives this result.
+Now, creating a basic VGG net (type B) on the full images, having image_height x image_width = 160 x 90, with 5 epochs, and just 5 categories, and then running the model on the full dataset, gives this result:

 Avg acc (test): 0.9915